p4rkerw/Wilson_Muto_NComm_2022/README.md

 1. Align and count each ATAC library (cellranger/cellranger_atac_count.sh)
 Libraries were generated from a nuclear dissociation and aligned to refdata-cellranger-arc-A-2.0.0 which can be downloaded from the 10X genomics website: https://support.10xgenomics.com/.

-2. Aggregate the seven snATAC libraries using the cellranger/atac_aggr.csv file (cellranger/cellranger_atac_aggr.sh)
+2. Aggregate the snATAC libraries using the cellranger/atac_aggr.csv file (cellranger/cellranger_atac_aggr.sh)

 3. Run AMULET on individual snATAC libraries to identify doublet barcodes (snATAC_prep/step0_amulet.sh)